-It is difficult to find a simple accurate functional form to parameterise $J_c$ in high temperature superconductors, not least because of the anisotropy of these materials, the much larger effect of compositional variations on superconducting properties and the complexity of the microstructures that are being used to produce high $J_c$ (Carty and Hampshire, 2013; Sunwong et al., 2013).
+It is difficult to find a simple accurate functional form to parameterise J_c in high temperature superconductors, not least because of the anisotropy of these materials, the much larger effect of compositional variations on superconducting properties and the complexity of the microstructures that are being used to produce high J_c (Carty and Hampshire, 2013; Sunwong, Higgins et al., 2013).
 In high field superconductors, where the coherence length can be a few nanometres, we need to understand changes at the atomic scale.
-These are unsolved and challenging problems even for low temperature superconductors, where historically there has been a consensus that BCS theory describes the fundamental pairing mechanism (Bardeen et al., 1957) although recently, this has been questioned (Branch et al., 2019).
-For high temperature superconductors, where there is no agreement about the origin of the superconductivity, the deficiencies in our understanding are even more severe since we do not know how the pinning sites (e.g. grain boundaries, inclusions and precipitates) affect the local superconducting properties (Uemura et al, 1989; Uemura et al., 1991).
-Nevertheless, despite the huge gaps in our understanding of $J_c$ , the community is firmly committed to producing, not just descriptive, but also predictive tools that relate the structure and microstructure to the critical current density.
-This is not least because Ginzburg-Landau theory reminds us that $J_c$ , even in state-of-the-art highfield technological superconductors, is still typically more than two orders of magnitude below the theoretical limit at $0.5B{c2}$ as shown in Figure 8 (Wang et al., 2017).
-One may expect that this huge headroom will only close as we move away from polycrystalline superconductors towards singlecrystal materials with strong pinning, as has been so effective in increasing $J_c$ in RE-123 materials (Hazelton, 2013; Wang et al., 2017).
-Fortunately, the technological development of superconductivity has progressed successfully even with the current (relatively low) values of $J_c$ and has not prevented the development of a multi-billion dollar industry (Conectus, 2001).
+These are unsolved and challenging problems even for low temperature superconductors, where historically there has been a consensus that BCS theory describes the fundamental pairing mechanism (Bardeen, Cooper et al., 1957).
+For high temperature superconductors, where there is no agreement about the origin of the superconductivity, the deficiencies in our understanding are even more severe since we do not know how the pinning sites (e.g. grain boundaries, inclusions and precipitates) affect the local superconducting properties (Uemura et al, 1989; Uemura, Le et al., 1991).
+Nevertheless, despite the huge gaps in our understanding of J_c , the community is firmly committed to producing, not just descriptive, but also predictive tools that relate the structure and microstructure to the critical current density.
+This is not least because Ginzburg-Landau theory reminds us that J_c , even in state-of-the-art high-field technological superconductors, is still typically more than two orders of magnitude below the theoretical limit at $0.5B{c2}$ as shown in Figure 8.
+One may expect that this huge headroom will only close as we move away from polycrystalline superconductors towards single-crystal materials with strong pinning, as has been so effective in increasing J_c in RE-123 materials (Wang, Raine et al.) (Hazelton, 2013).
+Fortunately, the technological development of superconductivity has progressed successfully even with the current (relatively low) values of J_c and has not prevented the development of a multi-billion dollar industry (Conectus, 2001).

-G2.3.3.1 Defining the critical current $(I_c)$ and the critical density $(J_c)$
+G2.3.3.1 Defining the critical current (I_c) and the critical density (J_c)

 A generic voltage-current (V-I) characteristic is shown in Figure 9 along with the various conventions used to define the critical current.
 The choice of convention depends on how the data are to be used.
-For example, in standard high field solenoids the engineering current density at an electric field criterion of about 10 $\mu$ V m-1 will determine the performance of the magnet.
+For example, in standard high field solenoids the engineering current density at an electric field criterion of about 10 μ V m-1 will determine the performance of the magnet.
 For NMR applications, on the other hand, where the magnet is in persistent mode, the current density at an E-field about six orders of magnitude lower is required.
 The critical current is consequently dependent on the chosen criterion (Goodrich and Fickett, 1982).